 Cardiac ablation is a common AFib treatment.
 During this surgery, the doctor threads a long tube called a catheter through your blood vessels and up to your heart.
-Then he uses radio waves, heat, or extreme cold are to destroy the damaged tissue that’s causing your AFib.
+Then they use radio waves, heat, or extreme cold to destroy the damaged tissue that’s causing your AFib.

 Although ablation takes away the need for long-term medicine or a surgical implant to correct your heartbeat, it’s less likely to be a good option if you’re obese.
 The odds that your AFib will come back after this treatment are higher than for someone with a normal BMI.
 Even small increases in BMI can raise the odds.
 And if your BMI’s over 40, you’re also more likely to have side effects from a cardiac ablation.

 So what’s the best thing to do if you’re obese and likely to have AFib?
 Experts believe the answer is weight loss.

 Getting to a healthy BMI will also help manage other health problems like blood pressure, sleep apnea, diabetes, and hyperlipidemia (high cholesterol).
 Once those are under control, your heart should work better, too.